About the Journal

 The editorial board shall ensure the quality control for the review.
 In case authors have serious and grounded objections to a review, the editorial board shall l check whether the review is objective and whether it meets academic standards.
 In case of any doubt with regard to the objectivity or quality of the review, the editor will seek opinions of other reviewers.

 This journal uses double-blind review.

 Violation of the rights of publishers, copyright holders or authors, violation of professional ethical codes, bogus claims of authorship, plagiarism, fraudulent use of data as well as all other cases of major violation of ethical standards require retraction of a published article.
 Occasionally an already published article may be retracted to correct subsequently detected errors.
 The main reason for withdrawal or retraction is to correct the mistake while preserving the integrity of science; it is not to punish the author .

-The standards for dealing with retractions have been developed by libraries and scientific bodies, and this practice has also been adopted by International Journal Advanced Quality.
+The standards for dealing with retractions have been developed by libraries and scientific bodies.
 The retracted article is kept in its original form, with a watermark on the PDF indicating on each page that the article has been retracted (RETRACTED).

 The journals allow authors to deposit the final, published version of the manuscript in PDF format in an institutional repository and/or non-commercial subject-based repositories, or to publish them on their personal websites (including social networking sites, such as ResearchGate, Academia.edu, etc.) and/or on the website of the institution in which they are employed, one year following the publication in the journal.
 Thereby they must state the basic bibliographic data on the article published in the journal (authors, article title, journal title, year, volume, pagination).

 Once the manuscript is accepted for publication, authors shall transfer the copyright to the publisher.
 If the submitted manuscript is not accepted for printing by the journal, the authors shall retain all their rights.
 The following rights on the manuscript are transferred to the publisher, including any supplementary materials and any parts, extracts or elements of the manuscript: